oluwaseunadenuga/Risk-Management-in-Financial-Institutions/README.md

 # Introduction
  This project focuses on ensuring the security and resilience of sensitive financial data and the institution's IT infrastructure.
-As part of my responsibilities, I will perform a risk assessment to identify potential threats that could compromise the confidentiality, integrity, and availability of financial data.
-You will follow risk management principles to ensure appropriate steps are taken to mitigate these risks.
+The project will involve performing a risk assessment to identify potential threats that could compromise the confidentiality, integrity, and availability of financial data.

 ---
 # Problem Statement